jri/elm-timelines/README.md

 [elm-timelines.html](https://jri.github.io/elm-timelines/elm-timelines.html)

-> Hint: If you use Elm Timelines in a **Private Browser Window** data you enter will *not* be available later on.
+**Note:** If you use Elm Timelines in a **Private Browser Window** data you enter will *not* be available later on.
 If you want store your data permanently (in your browser) don't use Elm Timelines in a private browser window.

 ### Working offline

 Elm Timelines does not need a web server at all.
 You can download (by right-clicking) the HTML file above -- it's just 41 KB -- and open it locally in your browser.
 No internet required from then on.
 The same as above applies: the data you enter is stored locally in your browser.
 If you reopen that HTML file (on your hard drive) later on your data is still there.

-> Hints: You can start working online, entering data, and later on decide to use the offline approach.
-In this case a manual step is required: you need to transfer your data from one local-storage to another (within your browser).
-You can do this by the means of the browser console's "Storage" tab and copying a single JSON string.
-Open a GitHub ticket if you need help.

-> Also if you move the downloaded HTML file to another location on your hard drive you need to transfer your data like mentioned above.

-The situations described here in the hints are a consequence of how [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) works.

 ## How to use